JSAbrahams/mamba/README.md

     def disconnect(self) => self.is_connected := False
 ```

-Notice how `self` is not mutable in `last_sent`, meaning we can only read variables, whereas in connect `self` is mutable, so we can change properties of `sel`.
+Notice how `self` is not mutable in `last_sent`, meaning we can only read variables, whereas in connect `self` is mutable, so we can change properties of `self`.
 We can then use `MyServer` as follows:

 ```mamba